google/oss-fuzz/infra/base-images/base-builder/README.md

 # base-builder
-> Abstract base image for project builders.
+> Abstract base builder for project builders.

 Every project image supports multiple commands that can be invoked through docker after the image is built: